UKHomeOffice/core-cloud/documentation/adr/002-trust-github-oidc.md

 Other platforms such as GitLab, Code Commit and Bitbucket are also used in the Home Office.

-One of our principles is 'Strategic First', which means we should defer to the Home Office strategic solution by default.

 This ADR is only concerned with our platform team and is not a decision or limitation for customer teams.

 OpenID Connect (OIDC) is an open authentication protocol that is supported by AWS and GitHub.

-There needs to be a process where trust can be revoked at short notice in case of any emergent security concerns.

 ## Decision